stevenaeola/progblack_2223/assignment_2/PITCHME.md

 Based on your experience, write a Markdown document which explains to somebody else how to master the skill you have been learning.

-You don't need to explain the details, but identify znd pull together useful resources.
+You don't need to explain the details, but identify and pull together useful resources.

 ---